 We then faced many more challenges than expected during the installation phase, but the team at Xant dealt them all with great determination and professionalism.
 Since commissioning the turbine we have been pleased with the consistency and the level of output delivered, as well as with the unwavering support we have had from the team at Xant.

 Wind turbine technology benefits from economies of scale.
 Large wind turbines have a specific (per kW) cost that is lower than mid-size turbines, they are put on taller towers, so their rotors are exposed to higher wind speeds and less turbulence.
 There is a reason why utility-grade turbines (and especially off-shore turbines) keep increasing in size.
+But size does matter, and size needs to fit the needs.
 XANT builds mid-size turbines for applications where restrictions to the size of the turbine apply.
 Mostly these stem from logistic constraints: the roads or port infrastructure often are simply not suitable for transporting larger machines.
 Also, micro-grids or island systems might only have a need for a limited amount of wind on the system and prefer to install several smaller units instead of one larger one for resiliency.
-In a behind-the-meter- application, where the revenue model is based on maximizing on-site consumption the size of the wind turbine needs to be adapted...
+In a behind-the-meter- application, where the revenue model is based on maximizing on-site...

 Companies can keep on blabbering on how great their products are.
 At XANT we are not any different.
 But not this month!
 XANT M at Ackron Farm, Melvich (Scotland) Heather Stuart.
 Ackron Farm Partner: “We were nervous about entering the medium wind sector owing to tough operating climate here in the North of Scotland combined with our remoteness for back up if problems were to occur.
 We have found XANT to be a good business partner.
 The XANTPORTAL is excellent providing remote communication all day every day which should prolong the life span of the components and allow timely servicing, all handled professionally by the XANT team.
 Another short-term issue we have is the area grid capacity being unable to allow more than 50kW export, which the XANT has fulfilled seamlessly.
 We were concerned with brake wear and the possibility of shorter component life but owing to its...